Primo Levi: 1975–1987

-Also in 1985 a volume of his essays, previously published in La Stampa, was published under the title L'altrui mestiere (Other People's Trades).
-Levi used to write these stories and hoard them, releasing them to La Stampa at the rate of about one a week.
+Also in 1985, a volume of his essays, previously published in La Stampa, was published under the title L'altrui mestiere (Other People's Trades).
+Levi used to write the stories and hoard them, releasing them to La Stampa at the rate of about one a week.
 The essays ranged from book reviews and ponderings about strange things in nature, to fictional short stories.

-In 1986 his book I sommersi e i salvati (The Drowned and the Saved), was published.
-In it he tried to analyse why people behaved the way they did at Auschwitz, and why some survived whilst others perished.
+In 1986, his book I sommersi e i salvati (The Drowned and the Saved) was published.
+In it, he tries to analyse why people behaved the way they did at Auschwitz and why some survived whilst others perished.
 In his typical style, he makes no judgments but presents the evidence and asks the questions.
-For example, one essay examines what he calls "The grey zone", those Jews who did the Germans' dirty work for them and kept the rest of the prisoners in line.
-He questioned, what made a concert violinist behave as a callous taskmaster?
+For example, one essay examines what he calls "the grey zone": those Jews who did the Germans' dirty work for them and kept the rest of the prisoners in line.
+He questioned what made a concert violinist behave as a callous taskmaster.